nis65/ansible-debian-router/README.md

 decades.
 I started with WRAP, used ALIX and now it is an APU2.

 Instead of keeping lots of detailed documentation, I decided to automate my experience into ansible code.
-On January 2nd 2023, I replaced the old manually configured debian stretch apu2 with the shiny new bullseye ansible managed one.
+The new ansible managed debian bullseye router is in production since January 2nd 2023.

 The goals of this project were:
 * do a (functionally equivalent) lifecycle, i.e. sidegrade from stretch to bullseye.